 $ bundle:install

-Now, you have to stop spring:
+Now you have to stop spring:

 $ spring stop && spring start

-We can now generate the default mongoid configuration file:
+And generate the default Mongoid configuration file:

 $ rails g mongoid:config